|George Washington's inkwell in |

 Detail below.
 Photos by JT Marlin.

-- The red-and-white flag of the nation's capital is clearly derived from the Washington family coat of arms.
+- The red-and-white flag of the nation's capital is undeniably derived from the Washington family coat of arms.

-- In other places such as Washington County, Va., the Washington shield shows blue stars instead of red ones, helping to connect the Washington arms with the U.S. stars and stripes.
+- In other places such as Washington County, Va., the Washington shield shows blue stars.
+Again, this creates a missing link between the Washington arms and the Stars and Stripes.

 |Detail of Washington's Arms in an artist's |